kanglicheng/code-school/full-stack-project/proposal/README.md

 ![Create Github issue][create_issues]

-For every MVP, you will need an issue called PM Review (Project Manager Review) set up to be part of the coresponding milestone for that MVP.
+For every MVP, you will need an issue called PA Review (Project Advisor Review) set up to be part of the coresponding milestone for that MVP.

-For example: If one of your MVPs is 'Front-end Authentication', you should create an issue called 'PM Review: Front-end Authentication', and you should _assign_ that issue to your project manager.
+For example: If one of your MVPs is 'Front-end Authentication', you should create an issue called 'PA Review: Front-end Authentication', and you should _assign_ that issue to your project advisor.

-After you have finshed all of the issues for an MVP, your project manager will review your MVP and provide feedback.
-Your project manager will close the 'PM Review' issues when they are satisfied with your work.
+After you have finshed all of the issues for an MVP, your project advisor will review your MVP and provide feedback.
+Your project advisor will close the 'PA Review' issues when they are satisfied with your work.

 ![Assign issue][pm_review_issue]